kspeng/lw-eg-monodepth/README.md

    abs_rel,     sq_rel,        rms,    log_rms,     d1_all,         a1,         a2,         a3
     0.1077,     1.0238,      5.387,      0.189,     26.152,      0.860,      0.951,      0.983
 ```
-* We skip first 10 testing files in the computational efficiency evaluation due to the unstability of first few iterations.
+* We skip first 10 testing files in computing FPS due to the unstability of first few iterations.

 ## Pre-built models